 So, why should businesses be thinking about how to use video chat technology with their customers?

 It’s the same trend of how businesses followed trends of emailing, texting, and advertising through social.
 In the US, business communication trends have always followed the consumer communication trends.
 Consumers’ using video chat through carrier features and/or third party apps have been on a hockey stick growth.

 The video communication platform-as-a-service forecast by IDC forecasts the market will go from $44 million in 2015 to $1.7 billion in 2020, a 107% CAGR growth.
 According to NPD, Millennials using their smartphone for video calling has increased 56% from Q2 2015 to Q2 of 2016.

-Furthermore, Walker predicts the Customer Experience and demands by 2020, having video conferencing with a business going from 9% in 2015 to 44% by 2020.
-They predict that customer experience will out weight product and price for buying decisions.
+Furthermore, Walker predicts with Customer Experience and demands by 2020, video conferencing for business will go from 9% in 2015 to 44% by 2020.
+They predict that customer experience will outweigh product and price for buying decisions.